jeremyallenjacobson/PyData2017/README.md

 The remainder of the talk consisted of a slideshow version of the Jupyter notebook file contained in this repository.

-The data (.npy) files needed for the notebook are not included (the files themselves are about 10gb).
+The data (.npy) files needed for the notebook are not included as they are multiple GB.
 Instead, the notebook used to generate the data files is included (SaveRootsToFile.ipynb).